For an archive on RLA updates, click here.

 - For enquiries please forward an email to the following email address, for:

-- If clients are experiencing challenges in accessing the RLA system on eFiling or submitting a case, please call the SARS Contact Centre on 0800 00 7277.
+If clients are experiencing technical issues to access RLA on eFiling or submitting an application, please call the SARS Contact Centre on 0800 00 7277.

 - For queries on applications already submitted, you can email the following addresses.
 However, do not send applications (DA185) to the email addresses below as they do not capture applications: